Opladen

 Opladen, now a district of Leverkusen, used to be the capital of the Rhein-Wupper-Kreis (Rhine-Wupper-District) until 1975.
 Opladen station is located 15 km northeast from Cologne on the railway to Wuppertal.
 It is also on the Autobahn A3.
 Population (1905) was 6338, (1975) 42,000.

-It has several Evangelical and Roman Catholic churches.
+Opladen has several Evangelical and Roman Catholic churches.
 It used to have dyeing works, manufactures of dynamite, indigo products, publishing companies and a railway plant.
 Before passing to Prussia, Opladen belonged to the duchy of Berg.